 According to the website for the Acid Alkaline Association Diet, most meats and meat products, including beef, poultry, eggs and wild game, as well as seafood, are acid-forming foods.
-According to an article published in 2012 in the "Journal of Environmental and Public Health," dairy products, including processed cheese, hard cheese and cottage cheese, are acid-forming.
-However, whole milk and buttermilk are less offensive, with potential renal acid load values closer to neutral.
-Tofu, almonds and chestnuts are also alkaline sources of protein.
+An article published in 2012 in the "Journal of Environmental and Public Health," reports that dairy products, including processed cheese, hard cheese and cottage cheese, are acid-forming.
+However, egg whites, whole milk and buttermilk, tofu, almonds and chestnuts are more alkaline sources of protein.

 Legumes and Spices